 HTML code on my website was deprecated, I became one of

 book, Website Design Made Easy, and learned how to design

 using CSS.
 I'm still in the process of gradually replacing bad code

-deleting old articles in the archives and looking for editing
+deleting old articles in the archives and looking for typos and other

 errors I missed in the early days of building my site when I was too stressed to be able to see all

 of them.
 (When you have a Website, your work is never done.)

 Going with the Flow

 In 2009, after decades of positioning myself as a "home business